 If you want some options to compare to Harbortouch, consider these POS systems:

 If you want the flexibility Harbortouch offers, but more transparency when it comes to price, try Square POS on for size.
-Square provides a free POS software and simple payment processing fees of 2.75% per transaction.
+Square provides free POS software and simple payment processing fees per transaction.
 Furthermore, you have the option of using Square’s more advanced POS softwares: Square for Restaurants and Square for Retail.
-These packages cost $60 each, and come with industry-specific features (and lower credit card processing rates).
+These packages come at a cost depending on the plan you choose, but they also come with industry-specific features (and lower credit card processing rates).
 Overall, you’ll pay a bit more to work with Square, but you’ll be getting a highly reputable service.

 If you were considering Harbortouch for its restaurant POS system, let us turn your attention to TouchBistro.
 TouchBistro boasts an enormous amount of features, including payment processing and floor plan, inventory, customer, employee, menu, and order management.
 You also have access to some neat hardware items, like a kitchen display system, digital menu board, self-ordering kiosk, and customer facing display.
 Plus, like Harbortouch, you can bundle your hardware and software together and pay for both month-to-month.
 Monthly fees start at $105, excluding payment processing.